Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 Freshservice’s key features

-- 100 managed assets are supported with each plan.
-Futher upgrades cost $125 per 500 assets per month.
+- Asset limits: 100 managed assets are supported with each plan.
+Further upgrades cost $125 per 500 assets, per month.

-- Barcodes and QR codes are supported with 3G connectivity (rather than GPS trackers like Samsara, Tenna, Azuga, and ATTI).
+- Barcodes and QR codes: Both are supported with 3G connectivity (not GPS trackers, like Samsara or Tenna).

-- Usage alerts are not supported, so your managers won’t be instantly notified if an asset is misused.
-However, incident reports can be generated to document this after the fact.
+- Usage alerts are not supported: Managers won’t be instantly notified if an asset is misused.
+Incident reports can still document this afterwards.

 - Assign assets to specific agents: Administrators can track work orders, saving time and resources.